Types of Burglary Charges in Florida

 Burglary, pursuant to Florida Statute 810.02, is defined as entering a dwelling, structure, or conveyance with the intent to commit an offense.
-There are two main types of burglary and both are felonies.
+There are different types of burglary and all are felonies.

 Burglary of a Dwelling

 Burglary of a dwelling is the entering of someone’s residence with the intent to commit a crime within, typically theft.
-This is a felony of the second degree and if convicted, will result in a maximum sentence of 15 years in prison, 15 years of probation, and a $10,000 fine even if there is no prior criminal history.
+This is a second-degree felony and will result in a maximum sentence of 15 years of probation or prison.
+You will also have to pay up to a $10,000 fine even if there is no prior criminal history.

 Burglary of a structure or conveyance is typically the entering of a business or motor vehicle with the intent to commit a crime.
 The penalties for burglary depend on if the structure or conveyance is occupied or not.
-If unoccupied, this is a felony of the third degree and carries a maximum penalty of 5 years in prison or 5 years of probation and a $5,000 fine.
+If unoccupied, this is a felony of the third degree.
+Penalties include a maximum penalty of 5 years in prison or 5 years of probation and a $5,000 fine.